laryferreira/APC/README.md

 ☑︎ Dicionários e Tuplas

+## Usage:
-🇺🇸 Repository used to store the problems solved in the APC (Programming Algorithms and Computers) course at the University of Brasilia (2/2022).
+Repository used to store the problems solved in the APC (Programming Algorithms and Computers) course at the University of Brasilia (2/2022).
 Here you will find exercises corrected by coderunner and the platform URI beecrowd, which cover basic Python language topics:

 ☑︎ Variables, Expressions, and Instructions